 Kenneth E. Redd is a Senior Director, Research and Policy Analysis at the National Association of College and University Business Officers (NACUBO).
 At NACUBO, Ken directs the annual survey of college and university endowments and other studies on higher education finance issues.
 He came to NABUCO in 2008 from the Council of Graduate Schools.
 Previously, he was Director of Higher Education Research at the USA Group Foundation and Director, Research and Policy Analysis at the National Association of Student Financial Aid Administrators.
 In addition to his professional work, Ken is also a Senior Fellow at the University of Georgia Institute of Higher Education.
-Ken also serves on the advisory board of the Frank Battan School of Public Policy at the University of Virginia and the Alumni Society Board of the Hubert H. Humphrey School of Public Affairs, University of Minnesota.
-Ken has a master's degree in public affairs from the Hubert H. Humphrey School of Public Affairs, University of Minnesota, and a bachelor's degree in English and Political Science from Tuft's University, Medford, MA.
+Ken also serves on the advisory board of the Frank Battan School of Public Policy at the University of Virginia and the Alumni Society Board of the Hubert H. Humphrey School of Public Affairs, University of Minnesota, and a bachelor's degree in English and Political Science from Tuft's University, Medford, MA.